tuvus/MergeSortThreads/README.md

 Results with sorting 500,000 integers with 11 processors (the main thread was not doing any work):
 * The mergeSortThreadsDivideOneArray algorithm takes anywhere from 145.56% to 137.28% as long as mergeSortThreadsDivide.

+#### Arrays.Sort note
+Another test is to do the primary sorting using Arrays.Sort instead of the custom merge sort.
+The test ended up slower than MergeSortThreadsDivide.

 ---
 ### Benchmark Data
 In SortBenchmarks/BenchmarkResults.txt is the data used for each of the time efficiency percentages with an